-numerous at the placental site.
-There are few in the Uterine Walls. lower segment of the uterus; in fact, the only veins of any size are two,-a sinus which has been considered by some observers to mark the os internum and termed the "Kranzvene," i.e., circular or coronary vein, and another large sinus, running in the posterior ments.
+As to veins in the uterine wall, these are especially Vessels in numerous at the placental site.
+There are few in the Uterine Walls. lower segment of the uterus; in fact, the only veins of any size are two, -a sinus which has been considered by some observers to mark the os internum and termed the "Kranzvene," i.e., circular or coronary vein, and another large sinus, running in the posterior wall, which loops down between the utero-sacral ligaments.

-The former of these is very large in the middle line anteriorly, measuring '4 in. in the vertical mesial section, and ·68 in. immediately to the left of it.
-We have followed it with a probe from the posterior wall forwards on both sides wall, which loops down between the utero-sacral ligato coronal section v., and traced it through the succeeding sections on the right side.
+The former of these is very large in the middle line anteriorly, measuring '4 in. in the vertical mesial section, and 68 in. immediately to the left of it.
+We have followed it with a probe from the posterior wall forwards on both sides to coronal section v., and traced it through the succeeding sections on the right side.
 This circular vein has been noted before in vertical mesial sections, but its course at the sides of the uterus has not before been followed.
 From its great size we can well suppose that its rupture during labour would cause serious hæmorrhage, and we can thus explain cases of bad bleeding with the body of the uterus contracted.
 The other large vein in the posterior wall (which forms a loop downwards between the utero-sacral ligaments) has not been noted in other sections.
 We draw attention to it here, as it might be mistaken for the "circular vein."